turbobabr/sketch-devtools-assistant/README.md

 Sketch DevTools Assistant uses [CocoaScript](http://github.com/ccgus/CocoaScript) framework by [August Mueller](http://github.com/ccgus) for running Sketch plugins using actions or automation.

-The [flat Sketch icon desing](https://dribbble.com/shots/1705797-Sketch-App-Icon-Yosemite-Edition?list=users&offset=0) for the app was shamelessly borrowed from [Mehmet Gozetlik](http://dribbble.com/Antrepo).
+The [flat Sketch icon desing](http://dribbble.com/shots/1705797-Sketch-App-Icon-Yosemite-Edition?list=users&offset=0) for the app was shamelessly borrowed from [Mehmet Gozetlik](http://dribbble.com/Antrepo).
 Thanks you Mehmet for the great work! :)

+[NSBundle+OBCodeSigningInfo](http://github.com/ole/NSBundle-OBCodeSigningInfo) category by [Ole Begemann](https://github.com/ole) is used in Sketch DevTools Assistant to detect sandboxed version of Sketch App.

 ## License